What Types of Investment Risk Are There?

 This can hurt you in either of two ways:

-1. Bond prices tend to rise when interest rates go down, and they fall when interest rates rise.
+Bond prices tend to rise when interest rates go down, and they fall when interest rates rise.
 So, rising interest rates represent a risk to bonds.

-2. Interest rate changes can mean earning lower interest rates on your investments.
+Interest rate changes can mean earning lower interest rates on your investments.
 This form of interest rate risk can be thought of as reinvestment rate risk because the more often you have to reinvest your income securities, the more often you’ll be subject to a potential reduction in your interest rate.
-Seemingly safe securities like savings accounts and money market accounts are subject to interest rate changes at any time, so they are very exposed to reinvestment risk.

-Typically, long-term investors should worry more about the reinvestment aspect of interest rate risk and so should invest in longer term fixed-income securities.
-Short-term investors should worry more about the volatility aspect and so should invest in shorter term securities.
+Typically, long-term investors should worry more about the reinvestment aspect of interest rate risk and so should invest in longer-term, fixed-income securities.
+Short-term investors should worry more about the volatility aspect and so should invest in shorter-term securities.

 Liquidity risk